 Bank savings accounts tend to pay interest rates that could help you earn money on the cash you stash away there.
 On average, banks pay about 0.06% interest on deposits under $100,000 in savings accounts.

 However, there are savings accounts that pay more, typically with an online bank.
-These banks offer the same level of protection and often offer higher interest rates than a brick-and-mortar bank down the road.
+These banks offer the same level of protection.
+They may even offer higher interest rates than a brick-and-mortar bank down the road.
 High-interest or high-yield savings accounts (HYSA) can help you earn over 1% in interest.

 Pros and Cons of Bank Savings Accounts